libra2org/libra2-core/libra2-move/framework/libra2-framework/doc/governance_proposal.md

 # Module `0x1::governance_proposal`

-Define the GovernanceProposal that will be used as part of on-chain governance by AptosGovernance.
+Define the GovernanceProposal that will be used as part of on-chain governance by Libra2Governance.

-This is separate from the AptosGovernance module to avoid circular dependency between AptosGovernance and Stake.
+This is separate from the Libra2Governance module to avoid circular dependency between Libra2Governance and Stake.

 -  [Struct `GovernanceProposal`](#0x1_governance_proposal_GovernanceProposal)